What is Program Expenditure Information?

-The Broadcasting Financial Results (BFR) are a snapshot of the aggregated expenditure, revenue, profitability, assets, liability and net assets of the commercial radio and television broadcasting sectors.
-It is produced using information provided to the ACMA by commercial broadcasters to satisfy their disclosure requirements, under the Broadcasting Services Act 1992, relating to the collection of broadcasting licence fees.
+Information related to program expenditure, like that provided above, was previously part of the Broadcasting Financial Results (BFR).
+The BFR are a snapshot of the aggregated expenditure, revenue, profitability, assets, liability and net assets of the commercial radio and television broadcasting sectors.

 BFR 2015–16 in Word (.doc 637 KB), PDF (1 Mb ) or Excel (369 KB).
 This includes data for the 2013–14, 2014–15 and 2015–16 broadcasting periods.